JuliaDynamics/ConcurrentSim.jl/docs/source/10_min/3_process_interaction.rst

 Imagine, you don’t want to wait until your electric vehicle is fully charged but want to interrupt the charging process and just start driving instead.

-SimJulia allows you to interrupt a running process by calling the constructor :func:`Interruption(proc) <Interruption>` that returns an interruption event.
+SimJulia allows you to interrupt a running process by calling the constructor :func:`Interrupt(proc) <Interrupt>` that returns an interruption event.

 An interrupt is thrown into process functions as an :class:`InterruptException` that can (should) be handled by the interrupted process.
 The process can than decide what to do next (e.g., continuing to wait for the original event or yielding a new event)::